Bath's Pulteney Bridge

 Earlier in his career, Adam had spent time in Italy and the influence of the great Rennaissance bridges he encountered there can be clearly seen.
 Like Florence's Ponte Vecchio and the Rialto in Venice, the elegant Pulteney Bridge is lined with shops.
 Adam's original plan was for 11 separate shops with lofty, Venetian windows in the river-facing facades and matching Venetian doors on the street side.

 By late 1773, the bridge was ready for occupation, but take up was slow – the shock of the American War of Independence had put a stop to Bath’s development and, rather than providing a link to a Palladian townscape in Bathwick, Pulteney Bridge led out onto rural meadows.
 When building finally began in Bathwick in March 1788, it was Thomas Baldwin rather than Robert Adam who provided the plans.

 The 18th and 19th centuries saw many alterations to Pulteney Bridge – not all of them good – but in January 1936, it was scheduled as a national monument.
 Bath City Council, who already opened a few of the shops, bought the rest and the following year the City Surveyor went back to Adam’s original plans and designed a restored façade which was completed in time for the Festival of Britain in 1951.

 Today Pulteney Bridge is a Grade I listed building and one of only four bridges in the world to boast shops across its entire 45m length.
-With intimate places to eat and drink, it is the perfect place to start or finish a romantic stroll with the one you love.
+With plenty of places to eat and drink too, it is the perfect place to soak up the spirit of Bath.